sinzlab/mei/README.md

 (`method_fn`) and method configuration object (`method_config`).

 The function name needs to be the absolute path to a callable object.
 A function that can be used to generate MEIs using gradient ascent is provided with the framework and its path is `mei.methods.gradient_ascent`.
+You can also implement your own function and use it with the framework.
+Further information on how to do that can be found [here](#method).

 The  configuration object will be passed to the function by the framework and should contain information that will be used by the method function to alter its behavior.